EPdeJ/cyclingplots/README.md

                  transparency=.7,                                 #set transparency
                  plotsave=T,                                      #save plot in wd
                  plotname="Test",                                 #Name of plot to save
-                 plotsavedimentiondpisstr=c(10,10,"cm",150)       #dementions of plot to save, unit and dpi's )
+                 ggsavepar=c(10,10,"cm",150)       #dimensions of plot to save, unit and dpi's )
 ```